-- Basic Form/Execution (technicality) √ Average + Excellent Hunched over position, showing lack of skill, focus is towards the floor Bent over occasionally to help execute tricks Upright posture - shoulders and head up, back straight Shows obvious effort to complete power and gymnastic skills.
-Legs or back that are bent when not appropriate for the skill being performed Performs moves well enough to complete the skills but with minor breaks in form Straight legs, clean lines and solid landings in power and gymnasticproper form at all times when performing skills Hesitation between skills, obvious effort in thought between completing skills 7-2 .
+- Basic Form/Execution (technicality) √ Average + Excellent Hunched over position, showing lack of skill, focus is towards the floor Bent over occasionally to help execute tricks Upright posture - shoulders and head up, back straight Shows obvious effort to complete skills.
+Legs or back are bent when not appropriate for the skill being performed Performs moves well enough to complete the skills but with minor breaks in form Straight legs, clean lines and proper form at all times when performing skills Hesitation between skills, obvious effort in thought between completing skills.
 Long pauses or bobbles in the routine Some moments of hesitation.
 Executes the routine with occasional breaks in the flow between skills Smooth flow between skills and superior execution of the routine.
 The arch of the rope(s) is continuous and smooth Struggles to complete the skills.
 Low and hard landings between skills Performs some skills with athleticism but performs other skills with difficulty and/or obvious effort.
 Slight break in form when landing Displays exceptional athleticism.
 High amplitude with soft landings.
-Landing skills upright or in the appropriate form for the skill being performed- Athlete's back is to the judges and audience for an extended period of time.
+Landing skills upright or in the appropriate form for the skill being performed Athlete's back is to the judges and audience for an extended period of time.
 Performing skills in a direction that makes it difficult to evaluate Some skills are performed in less than ideal position on the floor.
 Skills are staged well in relation to the judges and audience.
-The directionality and position on the floor is visually pleasing to the intended audience
+The directionality and position on the floor is visually pleasing to the intended audience Pairs or teams are consistently not coordinated or synchronized, and/or need to focus on each other to stay together Pairs or teams are coordinated and synchronized some of the time, but lack these qualities at other times Pairs or teams are perfectly coordinated and synchronized throughout the routine